arnavk23/Annie/README.md

 ---

-## Build and Query Brute force ANN Index in python (Complete Example):-
+## Build and Query a Brute-Force AnnIndex in Python (Complete Example)

+This section demonstrates a complete, beginner-friendly example of how to build and query a `brute-force AnnIndex` using Python.

+> A brute-force AnnIndex exhaustively compares the query vector with every vector in the dataset.
+Though it checks all vectors, it's **extremely fast** thanks to its underlying **Rust + SIMD** implementation.

-### Steps:
+## Steps:

-- We initialize a `brute-force AnnIndex` with 128 dimensions and cosine distance.
+- Initialize a `brute-force AnnIndex` with 128 dimensions and cosine distance.
-- Add a batch of randomly generated vectors, each with a unique ID.
+- Generate and add a batch of random vectors with unique IDs.
 - Perform a **top-5 nearest neighbor search** on a new query vector.
 - Print the IDs and distances of the closest matches.

+Code :-

-## Example -
+Example

-pip install rust-annie ## If not installed already import numpy as np from rust_annie import AnnIndex, Distance
+pip install rust-annie  # if not installed already

-# Step 1: Create a brute-force index for 128-dimensional vectors
+import numpy as np

+from rust_annie import AnnIndex, Distance

 index = AnnIndex(dim=128, metric=Distance.COSINE)

-# Step 2: Generate some random data
-# Let's say we have 1000 vectors
 vectors = np.random.rand(1000, 128).astype(np.float32)

 ids = np.arange(1000, dtype=np.int64)

-# Step 3: Add these vectors to the index
 index.add(vectors, ids)

-# Step 4: Create a new vector to search
 query = np.random.rand(128).astype(np.float32)

-# Step 5: Perform the search to find the top 5 nearest neighbors
 top_ids, distances = index.search(query, k=5)

-# Step 6: Print results
 print("Top 5 nearest neighbors:")

 for i in range(5):
     print(f"ID: {top_ids[i]}, Distance: {distances[i]}")

+---
-This example showcases a complete usage of the AnnIndex from **Building to querying**.
+Hence, this example showcases a complete usage of the AnnIndex from **Building to querying**.

 ## 📈 Benchmark Results